kushal19057/daku-cloud-project/README.md

 - [ ] ability to `upload files` and `view` or `delete` uploaded files
   - [ ] see FCS repo
 - [ ] ability to `run` files and stream outputs using any script (beast ?)

+---

+note : always run the website in private window or incognito mode.